Elvis10ten/pcas/README.md

 ### Why use IP Multicast?

-Multicast has issues: It requires all devices to be on the same network and it is blocked by some routers.
-PCAS was designed to be used in a "home network" where these issues don't usually exist.
+Multicast has issues: It requires all devices to be on the same network and it's blocked by some routers.
+PCAS was designed to be used in a "home network" where these issues are usually nonexistent.

 I explored 2 other possible technologies: